nobody-famous/alive-lsp/README-dev.md

 ### Inital Steps

-Launch VSCode in the downloaded Alive-lsp directory.
+Launch VSCode and open a workspace with the downloaded Alive-lsp directory.
 Edit the `.vscode/settings.json` file to set `alive.lsp.install.path` to point to the root directory where the Alive-lsp code is installed.
 For example: